 You are here

-Chef Floyd Cardoz is a celebrated Indian-American chef in New York City, who attended culinary school and began his career in his native Bombay, India, where he apprenticed in the kitchen of the Taj Mahal Intercontinental Hotel.
-Shortly after he received his diploma in Hotel Restaurant Management and Administration at Les Roches in Bluche, Switzerland.
-Following culinary opportunities to New York City, Cardoz worked under Chef Gray Kunz at the venerable Lespinasse, rising from Chef de Partie to Chef de Cuisine in five years.
+Chef Floyd Cardoz is a celebrated Indian-American chef, who attended culinary school and began his career as an apprentice in the kitchen of the Taj Mahal Intercontinental Hotel.
+He received his diploma in Hotel Restaurant Management and Administration at Les Roches, a Hotel Management Culinary School in Bluche, Switzerland.
+He then worked in New York City under Chef Gray Kunz at the venerable Lespinasse, rising from Chef de Partie to Chef de Cuisine in five years.

-Chef Cardoz is a four-time James Beard Award nominee.
-In January 2007, he received the first-ever “Humanitarian of the Year” Award from Food TV and Share our Strength in honor of his continued commitment to community engagement.
-In the summer of 2012, Chef Cardoz won Season Three of Bravo’s Top Chef Masters.
+Chef Cardoz is a four-time James Beard Award nominee and won season three of Bravo’s Top Chef Masters.
 His grand prize of $100,000 (a total $110,000 win) provided great support for the Young Scientist Cancer Research Fund at New York’s Mt.
-Sinai School of Medicine, which supports young researchers trying to make a difference in cancer research.
+Sinai School of Medicine.
+He received the first-ever “Humanitarian of the Year” Award from Food TV and Share our Strength in honor of his continued commitment to community engagement.
 Chef Cardoz also founded the Young Scientist Foundation (YSF) to enable high school and college students to work alongside accomplished researchers to develop new treatments for diseases.
-YSF is an integral part of Chef Cardoz’ current charity efforts

 Wed.
 Nov 1 4pm-7pm

 Fri.
 Nov 3 9pm-1am

 Sun.
 Nov 5 5pm-10pm